dizmo/MarkdownReader/assets/md/en/index.md

 ## <!-- Empty H2 -->

-By including the `assets/js/hooks.js` script at the end of and MD content, the latter can be made interactive.
+By including the `assets/js/hooks.js` script at the end of an MD content, the latter can be made interactive.

 <!-- ---------------------------------------------------------------------- -->